Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 - Naive vs. semantic Geocell creation
 - OPTICS clustering and Voronoi tessellation to even out number of samples in each cell

+To overcome the limitations of the naive geocell approach, PIGEON introduces Semantic Geocells.
+Instead of relying on arbitrary rectangular subdivisions, semantic geocells leverage existing administrative and political boundaries.
+These boundaries naturally align better with geographic divisions that people intuitively recognize.
+Creating semantic geocells involves merging neighboring areas within these administrative boundaries until each geocell contains roughly the same number of images.
+This balancing ensures effective model training.
+Crucially, semantic geocells always respect country borders, ensuring that predictions remain geographically coherent.
+This approach offers significant advantages.
+Semantic geocells can capture distinctive region-specific details - like unique street signs, road markings, or architectural styles — which are key visual clues for accurate geolocation.
+They also naturally incorporate meaningful geographic boundaries such as rivers or mountain ranges, creating intuitive geographic classes.
+By embedding richer geographic context into the data, semantic geocells ultimately enable PIGEON to make predictions that are both more accurate and realistic.

+Despite the advantages provided by semantic geocells, a fundamental issue remains: some regions naturally attract more images, particularly popular landmarks or tourist hotspots.
+This uneven distribution can create class imbalance, posing challenges for effective model training.
+To address this imbalance, the authors propose a targeted clustering strategy using the OPTICS algorithm.
+OPTICS (18) identifies densely photographed regions, grouping images into meaningful clusters.
+Each image is then assigned to a specific cluster, which helps balance the number of images per geocell.
+Finally, a Voronoi tessellation ensures these adjusted geocells remain spatially continuous and coherent.
+By creating contiguous geographic areas around each cluster, this method enables PIGEON to better manage densely photographed locations, ultimately improving both the accuracy and reliability of its predictions.

+Quellen:
+(18) Ankerst, M., Breunig, M. M., Kriegel, H.-P., and Sander, J. OPTICS: Ordering Points to Identify the Clustering Structure.
+In Proceedings of the 1999 ACM SIGMOD International Conference on Management of Data, SIGMOD ’99, pp. 49–60, New York, NY, USA, 1999.
+Association for Computing Machinery.
+ISBN 1581130848. doi:10.1145/304182.304187.
+URL https://doi.org/10.1145/304182.304187.

 ### Synthetic Image Captions